sevmorris/debian-post-install-tasks/README.md

 # Create .ssh directory (if it doesn't already exist):
 mkdir -p .ssh

-# Copy pub key to authorized_keys file (will be created if it doesn't exist):
+# Copy public key to authorized_keys file (will be created if it doesn't exist):
 cat ~/id_rsa.pub >> ~/.ssh/authorized_keys

 # Clean up: